 As stated in "(1) Overview of the Tender Offer" above, Osaka Steel will conduct the Tender Offer as part of the Transaction to cause the two companies (i.e., Osaka Steel and Hanwa) to become the Target Company's only two shareholders, and to make the Target Company a subsidiary of Osaka Steel and to make it go private.
-Osaka Steel also intends to request that the Target Company implement the Procedures to Go Private as stipulated below, on the condition that the total amount of the voting rights corresponding to the number of Shares owned by Osaka Steel and Hanwa reaches or exceeds the voting rights threshold after the successful completion of the Tender Offer.
+Osaka Steel also intends to request that the Target Company implement the Procedures to Go Private as stipulated below after the successful completion of the Tender Offer.

-More specifically, if the total amount of the voting rights corresponding to the number of Shares owned by Osaka Steel and Hanwa reaches or exceeds the voting rights threshold after the successful completion of the Tender Offer, Osaka Steel will request that the Target Company submit to its general shareholders meeting (the "Shareholders Meeting") a proposal to consolidate the Shares (the "Stock Consolidation") and a proposal to partially amend the Articles of Incorporation, including abolishing the unit share clause, on the condition that the Stock Consolidation becomes effective.
-Subject to the timing of the successful completion of the Tender Offer, at present, the Shareholders Meeting is expected to be held when an ordinary shareholders meeting is held in June 2016.
+More specifically, after the successful completion of the Tender Offer, Osaka Steel will request that the Target Company submit to its general shareholders meeting (the "Shareholders Meeting") a proposal to consolidate the Shares (the "Stock Consolidation") and a proposal to partially amend the Articles of Incorporation, including abolishing the unit share clause, on the condition that the Stock Consolidation becomes effective.
+The Shareholders Meeting is expected to be held when an ordinary shareholders meeting is held in June 2016.